Schleifner/Tiny-Wasm-Compiler-Learn/Chapter12/Readme.md

 ## Learn target

-1. Understand how OS allocate stack for each thread
+1. Understand how OS allocate stack for each thread.
-2. Understand what's a guard page of stack
+2. Understand what's a guard page of .